KyteProject/omux.dev/src/content/blog/09-abstraction-refactoring-complexity/abstraction-refactoring-complexity.md

 - Create abstractions only when painful duplication emerges
 - When creating an abstraction, get it working first, then refactor
 - Treat tests as an essential safety net for refactoring
-- Timebox refactoring and focus on the biggest bang for buck
+- Time box refactoring and focus on the biggest bang for buck
 - Involve the whole team and spread knowledge continuously

 ## The SOLID Principles